dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 3GPP specifies two roaming model namely the Local Break Out(LBO) and the Homre Routed (HR) model.

-In LBO model, visited operator routes user traffic locally through UPFs that are local to the visted operator.
+In the LBO model, visited operator routes user traffic locally through UPFs that are local to the visted operator.
 In this model, the SMF and all UPF(s) involved by the PDU Session are located and are under the control of the Visited PLMN (VPLMN).